 CPU Grid Array: LGA vs PGA

 Processors from Intel and AMD differ in their CPU grid array.
 Typically, Intel CPUs utilise an LGA whereas AMD processors feature PGA.
-The only exception to this is the latest AMD Ryzen 7000 Series which has an LGA array.
+The only exception to this is the AMD Ryzen 7000, 8000, and 9000 Series which have an LGA array.

 Land Grid Array (LGA):